asfpteam/asfpy/README.md

 pip install asfpy-aridyckovsky
 ```

-You can find further installation and versioned distributions at https://pypi.org/project/asfpy-aridyckovsky/.
+You can find further installation instructions and versioned distributions at https://pypi.org/project/asfpy-aridyckovsky/.

 ## Usage